madebywild/wildplate/readme.md

 ## Roadmap

 ### Near Future
-- [] DEFAULT APP: add react router
+- [ ] DEFAULT APP: add more advance react router example
-- [] SERVER: add SSR with shared routes and code splitting
+- [ ] SERVER: add SSR with shared routes and code splitting
-- [] SERVER: add optional pre-render middleware with url config (super simple)
+- [ ] SERVER: add optional pre-render middleware with url config (super simple)
-- [] SERVER: add better management of API middleware for express (setting in config where to find the entry point that gets the app object supplied)
+- [ ] SERVER: add better management of API middleware for express (setting in config where to find the entry point that gets the app object supplied)

 ### Discussion / Nice to have
-- [] DEFAULT APP: add mobx uiState best practice
+- [ ] DEFAULT APP: add mobx uiState best practice
-- [] CLI: add command to move wildplate-directory to cwd and make this override the ones inside the module for customization
+- [ ] DEFAULT APP: add optional Internationalization
-- [] DEFAULT APP: add optional Internationalization
+- [ ] DEPLOYMENT: add S3 capabilities either through AWS s3 sync cli or something like https://github.com/MikaAK/s3-plugin-webpack
-- [] DEPLOYMENT: add S3 capabilities either through AWS s3 sync cli or something like https://github.com/MikaAK/s3-plugin-webpack
+- [ ] CLI: add command to move wildplate-directory to cwd and make this override the ones inside the module for customization
-- [] CLI: replace minimist with questions to dynamically generate the config file
+- [ ] CLI: replace minimist with questions to dynamically generate the config file

 ## FAQ